MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Abstract

 \section{Abstract}

-Despite the progress in medical image segmentation, most existing methods remain task-specific and lack interactivity.
-Although recent text-prompt-based segmentation approaches enhance user-driven and reasoning-based segmentation, they remain confined to single-round dialogues and fail to perform multi-round reasoning.
-In this work, we introduce \textbf{Multi-Round Entity-Level Medical Reasoning Segmentation (MEMR-Seg)}, a new task that requires generating segmentation masks through multi-round queries with entity-level reasoning.
+Despite notable progress in text-guided medical image segmentation nowadays, these methods are limited to single-round dialogues and fail to support multi-round reasoning, which is important for \textbf{medical education} scenarios.
+In this work, we introduce Multi-Round Entity-Level Medical Reasoning Segmentation (\textbf{MEMR-Seg}), a new task that requires generating segmentation masks through multi-round queries with entity-level reasoning, helping learners progressively develop their understanding of medical knowledge.
 To support this task, we construct \textbf{MR-MedSeg}, a large-scale dataset of 177K multi-round medical segmentation dialogues, featuring entity-based reasoning across rounds.
 Furthermore, we propose \textbf{MediRound}, an effective baseline model designed for multi-round medical reasoning segmentation.
-To mitigate the inherent error propagation in the chain-like pipeline of multi-round segmentation, we introduce a lightweight yet effective \textbf{Judgment \& Correction Mechanism} during model inference.
-Experimental results demonstrate that our method effectively tackles the MEMR-Seg task, surpassing conventional medical referring segmentation approaches.
-The project is available at \url{https://github.com/Edisonhimself/MediRound}.
+To mitigate the inherent error propagation within the chain-like pipeline of multi-round segmentation, we introduce a lightweight yet effective \textbf{Judgment \& Correction Mechanism} during model inference.
+Experimental results demonstrate that our method effectively addresses the MEMR-Seg task and outperforms conventional medical referring segmentation methods. \textit{The project is available at \href{https://github.com/Edisonhimself/MediRound} {\nolinkurl{https://github.com/Edisonhimself/MediRound}}.} \keywords{Multi-Round \and Medical Segmentation \and Benchmark Dataset}